TheOdinProject/curriculum/ruby/basic_ruby/basic_enumerable_methods.md

 - `{ |friend| puts "Hello, " + friend }` is a **block**, and the code inside this block is run for each element in your array.
 Because we have 5 friends in our array, this block will be run 5 times, once with each of the 5 elements.
 - Within the block, you'll notice that we have `|friend|`, which is known as a **block variable**.
 This is the element from your array that the block is currently iterating over.
 You can use any variable name that you find helpful here; in this example, we could have used `|x|`, but `|friend|` is more descriptive of what each element is.
 In the first iteration, the value of `|friend|` will be `'Sharon'`; in the second iteration, its value will be `'Leo'`; in the third, `'Leila'`; and so on until it reaches the end of the array.

-<span id="ruby-knowledge-check-do..end-vs-{...}">What if the block you want to pass to a method requires more logic than can fit on one line?
+What if the block you want to pass to a method requires more logic than can fit on one line?
 It starts to become less readable and looks unwieldy.
-For multi-line blocks, the commonly accepted best practice is to change up the syntax to use `do...end` instead of `{...}`:</span>
+For multi-line blocks, the commonly accepted best practice is to change up the syntax to use `do...end` instead of `{...}`:

 ```ruby
 my_array = [1, 2]